Carnival: Antigua

 The Antiguan Carnival is held from the end of July to the first Tuesday in August.
-The most important day is that of the j'ouvert (or juvé), in which brass and steel drum bands perform.
+The most important day is that of the j'ouvert (or juvé), in which brass and steelpan bands perform.
 Barbuda's Carnival, held in June, is known as "Caribana".
 The Antiguan and Barbudan Carnivals replaced the Old Time Christmas Festival in 1957, with hopes of inspiring tourism.

 Argentina

 In Argentina, the most representative Carnival performed is the so-called Murga, although other famous Carnivals, more like Brazil's, are held in Argentine Mesopotamia and the North-East.
 Gualeguaychú in the east of Entre Ríos Province is the most important Carnival city and has one of the largest parades.
 It adopts a musical background similar to Brazilian or Uruguayan Carnival.
 Corrientes is another city with a Carnival tradition.
 Chamamé is a popular musical style.
 In all major cities and many towns throughout the country, Carnival is celebrated.

+The Humahuaca Carnival is a popular celebration, which takes place at the beginning of Lent (40 days before Holy Week), in the Quebrada de Humahuaca area, Jujuy province, Argentina.

 As Carnival coincides with summer in the Southern Hemisphere, in many parts of Argentina children play with water.
 The 19th century tradition of filling empty egg shells with water has evolved into water games that include the throwing of water balloons.

 Aruba

 Carnival in Aruba means weeks of events that bring colourfully decorated floats, contagiously throbbing music, luxuriously costumed groups of celebrants of all ages, King and Queen elections, electrifying jump-ups and torchlight parades, the Jouvert morning: the Children's Parades, and finally the Grand Parade.
 Aruba's biggest celebration is a month-long affair consisting of festive "jump-ups" (street parades), spectacular parades, and creative contests.
 Music and flamboyant costumes play a central role, from the Queen elections to the Grand Parade.
-Street parades continue in various districts throughout the month, with brass band, steel drum and roadmarch tunes.
+Street parades continue in various districts throughout the month, with brass band, steelpan and roadmarch tunes.
 On the evening before Lent, Carnival ends with the symbolic burning of King Momo.